zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Fiona says, “No, I’m not obsessed.”
 She disagrees w ith Marcel.
 She says, “I admit that I’m a little infatuated with him, but it ’s a healthy kind of adulation.”
 She says “I admit,” meaning I will confess or I will say something that is true, even though it isn’t something I may be proud of.
 She sa ys she’s a little “infatuated” with Gordon.
 “To be infatuated (infatuated) with” s omeone is to basically be in love with this person, but usually only for a short  time.

 When you are attracted to, for example, a beautiful  woman or a handsome man, you might become infatuated with that person.
 You m ay think of nothing but that person and think that perhaps you are even in love with that person, even if you’ve only seen them on the street.
-That happens t o everyone, I suppose (not after you get married, though).
+That happens to everyone, I suppose (not after you get married, though).

 Fiona is infatuated with Del Gordon, but she says “ it’s a healthy kind of “adulation.”
 “Adulation” (adulation) is showing a l ot of love and admiration for someone or for something, usually to an extreme ext ent.
 You’re doing it too much.
 Marcel says, “You’ve definitely gotten carrie d away.”
 “To get carried away” means to do too much of something, anything.